 |Tours:||Part of the QR Code Tour|

-Another phase of Project Domino, the 70,000 square foot ARTlab includes sound stages and workshops, as well as art collection vaults for donated works and shared collections, studio space, digital media labs, art Gallery One One One, photography and print media studios.
+Another phase of Project Domino, the 70,000 square-foot ARTlab includes sound stages and workshops, as well as art collection vaults for donated works and shared collections, studio space, digital media labs, art Gallery One One One, photography and print media studios.
 The completed structure achieved LEED Silver Designation, and Category A Certification, as designated by the Government of Canada for the long term care of works of art.
 The building also meets museological environment requirements including temperature and humidity control, security, fire prevention and correct lighting to safely store and display works.

-The north side of the building is fully glazed, to provide diffused lighting to drawing, painting, and photography studios and, at the same time, provide a visible expression of life at the School of Art to the Duckworth Quadrangle beyond.
+The north side of the building is fully glazed, to provide diffused light to drawing, painting, and photography studios and, at the same time, provide a visible expression of life at the School of Art to the Duckworth Quadrangle beyond.